-The Racial Justice Committee (RJC) meets the 3rd Sunday of every month from 1:30 to 3 by Zoom.
-If you would like a Zoom invitation to the meeting, please contact Ginger Alonzo.
+The Racial Justice Committee (RJC) meets monthly on Zoom.
+If you would like to join a meeting and get a zoom link, please contact Ginger Alonzo.

 The RJC offers book study groups, opportunities to support the BIPOC community through action and giving, and information about pertinent legislative/legal actions to be aware of, and opportunities for learning and reflection.
 You can subscribe to the Racial Justice list.
 Note that this list is used only occasionally for special bulletins.
 For regular updates on actions and activities from Racial Justice read This Week at EUUC.